iscc/iscc-core/README.md

 `iscc-core` is the python based library of the core algorithms to create standard-compliant ISCC codes.
 It also serves as a reference for porting ISCC to other programming languages.

 !!! tip
-    This is a low level reference implementation. `iscc-core` does not support content/metadata detection, extraction or preprocessing.
+    This is a low level reference implementation. `iscc-core` does not support mediatype detection, metadata extraction or file format specific content extraction.
 For easy generation of ISCC codes see: [iscc-cli](https://github.com/iscc/iscc-cli/releases) |

 ## ISCC Architecture